 The ONDA Beauty Clean Standard

-ONDA Beauty was founded on the principle that certain ingredients should never touch our skin.
+Onda was founded on the principle that certain ingredients should never touch our skin.
 There were those (like chloroform and vinyl chloride in aerosol products) that have been on the cosmetics no-go list for some time; others have been added or deleted as the knowledge and science around them changes.
 So we, the consumers of beauty, also must change and evolve with the science.
-At ONDA, we are constantly researching and revising the industry's standards so that you don't have to.
+At Onda, we are constantly revising the industry's standards so that you don't have to.
 Our mission is to ensure that you are using efficient and safe products in your beauty routine.

 What does “clean” mean in the general lexicon?

-At ONDA, our synthetic allowance is 4% or under, only if that synthetic contributes to the overall efficacy of the botanical and mineral ingredients.
-As for what is not admissible: we have a running list of 79 ingredients that are forbidden; the United States currently bans only eleven.
+At Onda we have a small synthetic allowance, only if that synthetic contributes to the overall efficacy of the botanical and mineral ingredients.
+As for what is not admissible: we have a list of dozens of ingredients that are forbidden; the United States currently bans only eleven.
 Unfortunately, beauty and personal care products aren’t regulated by the government, so it’s up to the consumer to scrutinize the products they’re using.

 A false impression seems to exist that clean beauty can contain neither synthetics, man-made ingredients, or preservatives.
 Science has come such a long way that safe versions of all three exist.
 In fact, in most cases, a product should actually contain some form of preservative to maintain the stability of its formulation.
 Antioxidants, anti-bacterial extracts, essential oil extracts, and herbal extracts are all options to protect against contamination, for example.